The climate change conversation

 To gain a true picture of perceptions around climate change, we studied to what extent people feel it is a pressing problem and to what degree it worries them.

-Climate change is seen not only as being an important issue among many: it is seen by the largest proportion of respondents in our study as being the most pressing problem of our age, ahead of any other global issue e.g. Wars and conflicts (23%) and Lack of food/water for some people (15%).
+Climate change is seen not only as being an important issue among many: it is seen by the largest proportion of respondents in our study as being the most pressing problem of our age, ahead of any other global issue e.g. Wars and conflicts, Epidemics and Lack of food/water for some people.

-A resounding 68% of people describe themselves as “quite” or “a great deal” worried about climate change.
+A resounding 68% of people described themselves as “quite” or “a great deal” worried about climate change in our original survey – six months later we see that this number has remained unchanged (69%).

 Recent debate over the rising phenomenon of ‘eco-anxiety’ – first defined by The American Psychological Association in 2017 as “a chronic fear of environmental doom” – highlights the importance of this phenomenon.
 Several recent academic papers and reports show that eco-anxiety has exploded across the Western world and our findings confirm this is true for the seven countries examined.